-This module is an introduction to the story of horology and its part in global civilisation, from the pre-historic to the modern era.
-This module will provide fundamental knowledge and understanding of the principles of horology through a series of lectures, exercises, and assignments, which will help you develop essential critical analysis skills.
+Horology is often described as an “Art and a Science”.
+This module is an introduction to the story of horology and its part in global civilisation from the pre-historic to the modern era and will help you contextualise your practice.

-In this module, you will learn how to use CAD as a tool for supporting and supplementing the traditional bench skills.
-You’ll build up your skills, allowing you to design and develop sophisticated 3D digital models which are suitable for production by the myriad of new technologies in computer-aided manufacturing (CAM).
+In this module, you will learn how to use Computer Aided Design (CAD) as a tool for supporting and supplementing traditional bench skills.
+This module will introduce you to the very basics, quickly building up your skills and allowing you to design and develop sophisticated 3D digital models which are suitable for production through the myriad of new technologies becoming increasing available in Computer Aided Manufacture.

 During your second year, you will be introduced to further theoretical study of horological mechanisms, and advanced design and technical skills.